National Institute for Occupational Safety and Health: Hearing protection

+Extramural programs

 Education and Research Centers

 NIOSH Education and Research Centers are multidisciplinary centers supported by the National Institute for Occupational Safety and Health for education and research in the field of occupational health.
 Through the centers, NIOSH supports academic degree programs and research opportunities, as well as continuing education for OSH professionals.
 The ERCs, distributed in regions across the United States, establish academic, labor, and industry research partnerships.
 The research conducted at the centers is related to the National Occupational Research Agenda (NORA) established by NIOSH.

 Founded in 1977, NIOSH ERCs are responsible for nearly half of post-baccalaureate graduates entering occupational health and safety fields.
 The ERCs focus on industrial hygiene, occupational health nursing, occupational medicine, occupational safety, and other areas of specialization.
 At many ERCs, students in specific disciplines have their tuition paid in full and receive additional stipend money.
 ERCs provide a benefit to local businesses by offering reduced price assessments to local businesses.

+Centers for Agricultural Safety and Health

+The Centers for Agricultural Safety and Health (CASH) are a set of 12 NIOSH-funded agencies focused on occupational health in industry involving food or plant products, such as fishing, forestry, and agriculture.
+The agencies were established in 1990 under the Agricultural Health and Safety Initiative.

+The National Agricultural Safety Database, which contains citations and summaries of scholarly journal articles and reports about agricultural health and safety, was developed through the CASH program.

+Locations and organization

+NIOSH has 12 divisions, distributed among eight locations across the United States.

+Cincinnati

+NIOSH's largest location is Cincinnati, which has two facilities.
+The first is the Robert A. Taft Laboratory in the Columbia-Tusculum neighborhood, which hosts the Division of Compensation Analysis and Support and Division of Science Integration.
+It was named for the then-recently deceased Senator Robert A. Taft, opened in 1954, and was initially used by for the PHS Environmental Health Divisions and their successor the Environmental Protection Agency (EPA).

+The second Cincinnati facility is the Alice Hamilton Laboratory at 5555 Ridge Avenue in the Pleasant Ridge neighborhood, which hosts the Division of Field Studies and Engineering.
+5555 Ridge Avenue was constructed during 1952–1954 and was initially the headquarters and manufacturing plant of Disabled American Veterans; PHS leased space in it beginning in 1962, and by 1973 the entire building was leased by the federal government.

+NIOSH occupied both buildings in 1976, after EPA moved to the new Andrew W. Breidenbach Environmental Research Center.
+In 1982, 5555 Ridge Avenue was purchased outright by PHS, and in 1987 it was renamed the Alice Hamilton Laboratory for Occupational Safety and Health, after occupational health pioneer Alice Hamilton.